karenying/blog.karenying.com/content/posts/2020-12-12--github-darkmode.md

 **YouTube**:
 ![youtube](/media/github-darkmode-sucks/youtube.png)

-All of these satisfy the AAA standard of a contrast ratio of at least 7!
+All of these satisfy the AAA standard of a contrast ratio of at least 7.

 And then we have GitHub's new look...

 **GitHub**:
 ![github](/media/github-darkmode-sucks/github.png)

-Not only do the colors look noticeably darker than their counterparts in other apps, **the secondary text color fails AAA standards**!!
-I knew my eyes did not deceive me.
+Not only do the colors look noticeably darker than their counterparts in other apps, **the secondary text color fails AAA standards**!
+It's important for the secondary text color to have high contrast because of how small the font is.
+I knew my eyes didn't deceive me.

-While contrast ratios aren't [everything](https://www.bounteous.com/insights/2019/03/22/orange-you-accessible-mini-case-study-color-ratio/), they are a simple way to quantify the difference between two colors.
-In this case, it's clear that GitHub's dark mode colors _are_ darker, which can make it harder to read text.
+**While contrast ratios aren't [everything](https://www.bounteous.com/insights/2019/03/22/orange-you-accessible-mini-case-study-color-ratio/), they are a simple way to quantify the difference between two colors.** In this case, it's clear that GitHub's dark mode colors _are_ darker.
+This can make it harder to read text.

 ### Code Review Palette